These oatmeal chocolate chunk skillet cookies with heart-shaped truffles are the perfect Valentine’s Day dessert for two. So tasty and fun!

 “You & Me” Wood Sign by Love Create Celebrate

-Chocolate and Coconut Coated Heart Mini-Cakes by Sustain My Craft Habit
+Chocolate and Coconut Coated Heart Mini-Cakes by Sustain My Cooking Habit

 Heart Shaped Marshmallows for Valentine’s Day by Amidst the Chaos